 What is a “Good” Business Credit Score?

-Business credit scores typically range from 0 to 100, though on some scales it can go higher.
+Business credit scores typically range from 0 to 100, though some scales (such as FICO SBSS) go higher.
 A high score is considered a “good” business credit score, which means the business’s credit risk is low.
-Dun & Bradstreet considers a “good” credit score to be 80+, Equifax’s good credit score is 90+, Experian’s good credit score is 76+, while a good credit score for FICO SBSS is 140 or higher.
+Dun & Bradstreet considers a “good” credit score to be 80+, while Equifax’s good credit score is 90+, and Experian’s good credit score is 76+.
+A good credit score for FICO SBSS is 140 or higher.

 When a business’s credit score is high, it means that a company has a lower likelihood for late or delinquent payments.
-This makes them a prime candidate for loans and other business transactions with trade partners.
+This makes them a prime candidate for loans, net terms, and other business transactions with trade partners.

 Your business credit score is based on several factors, such as debt repayment history, liens, bankruptcies, and more.
 A bad business credit score shows that you have a history of payment defaults.
 Thin credit, on the other hand, means that you don’t have enough business credit history to determine creditworthiness.